Android Phone Temperature: What Is Normal?

 So, let me give you a couple of ideas to think about.

-Then, I’ll take you through some specific scenarios and the temperatures you should expect to see.
+Then, I’ll take you through some specific scenarios and the temperatures you should expect to see with your Android.

 First is the idea of the ambient temperature.